lfbr0/ssh-bruteforce/README.md

 - [ ] Variable timeout
 - [ ] Dictionary attack on username
 - [ ] Attack several ports for hidden SSH ports
+- [ ] Log instead of printing to stdout